meetnarmih/SQL-PROJECT-01/README.md

 # SQL-PROJECT-01
-Showcasing how to create/analyze Data from a Database
+Showcasing how to create Database and analysing the Dataset

 ![](SQL_Webpage.jpg)